Bet20/organLib/README.md

 a lib for organizing and managing files in go.

-#### striving for a simple to use aproach.
+#### striving for a simple to use approach.

-begin by creating an instance of root by either making such root the directory of your source or by assigning a certain path.
+Begin by creating an instance of root by either making such root the directory of your source or by assigning a certain path.

 ``` go
 package main